1970 Rugby League World Cup: Final

 Having retained the Ashes, Great Britain were favourites to win the final, which would become known as the 'Battle of Headingley' due to its brutality.
 However it went completely against expectations as Britain failed to play any decent football despite overwhelming possession.
 The Kangaroos led 5–4 at half-time with a try to Australian three-quarter, Father John Cootes.
 They went on to utilise their meagre chances to the full, running out 12–7 victors.
-The game itself was an extended punch-up.
-The only surprise was that it took 79 minutes before anyone was sent off.
-Two sacrificial lambs, Billy Smith of Australia and Syd Hynes of Britain, were sent off the field in the last minute for what had been going unpunished throughout the game.
+The game itself was violent, although it was not until the final minute that Billy Smith of Australia, who had earlier kicked out at a scrum, and Syd Hynes of Great Britain were sent off.